OPINION

 The “time rule” approach is susceptible to formulation at the time of divorce, but payment of benefits are deferred.
 While no method is perfect, the advantages of the “time rule” clearly outweigh any other method of pension division.
 This method also divides the community property interest in the pension equally in accordance with NRS 123.225.

 One complaint that Joseph asserts can be addressed by the district court retaining jurisdiction and hearing any claim of unfairness that might arise when the pension benefits are to begin.
 Joseph argues that he may substantially improve his pay by extraordinary effort in the future.
 Since this must occur, if at all, after his divorce from Lois, she would receive the increased retirement stipend, in part, because of his efforts and success after marriage.
 An even more compelling factual scenario could be imagined if the employee spouse attained an undergraduate or an advanced degree and received promotions within the same department, or transferred to an entirely new area of governmental service with an increased salary but remained within the coverage of the pension plan.
-While a substantial increase in retirement benefits related to work or achievement *432 after the marriage, as opposed to the usual employment promotions and cost of living increases, will probably occur in only a few cases, it is a situation that will arise and is sufficiently important to be addressed by our courts.
+While a substantial increase in retirement benefits related to work or achievement

 The division of community property is usually final when made and the trial court loses jurisdiction to subsequently modify or adjust pension benefits thereafter, unless the parties subsequently agree to such modification (NRS 125.150(6)), or the court specifically retains jurisdiction.
-See Walsh, 103 Nev. at 288, 738 P.2d at 117.
-The district court here did not retain jurisdiction over the payment of pension benefits.

 When a district court determines the community interests in a defined benefit pension plan, the “time rule” should be used to make the calculation and the court should so state in the divorce decree.
 If the employee spouse believes that the income he or she will receive upon retirement will be a reflection of increased effort and achievement after the marriage, he or she can request that the court retain jurisdiction in the event such predictions become reality.
 If the district court retains jurisdiction and the increase due to post-marriage efforts does occur, the court then can hear and decide the employee spouse’s claim.
 If the court agrees with the employee spouse, retirement benefits as calculated by the “time rule” and previously declared can be recalculated using the highest income the employee spouse would have received in the normal course of events, this being ordinary promotions and cost of living increases, in contradistinction to the increased income the employee spouse achieved because of his post-marriage effort and accomplishments.

-The procedure for retaining jurisdiction over the payment of pension benefits will not add uncertainty in the initial calculation of the community interest by using the "time rule.".
-Rather, it will provide a procedure to accommodate those relatively few cases where it would be inequitable for the nonemployee spouse to receive retirement benefits based upon a high salary level achieved by the employee spouse's post-marriage effort and achievement.
+The procedure for retaining jurisdiction over the payment of pension benefits will not add uncertainty in the initial calculation of the community interest by using the “time rule.”
+Rather, it will provide a procedure to accommodate those relatively few cases where it would be inequitable for the nonemployee spouse to receive retirement benefits based upon a high salary level achieved by the employee spouse’s post-marriage effort and achievement.

-Joseph's second claim of effort is that Lois should not be able to receive any pension benefits, even though they are vested, until he actually retires and begins to receive benefits or at his own election.
+Joseph’s second claim of error is that Lois should not be able to receive any pension benefits, even though they are vested, until he actually retires and begins to receive benefits or at his own election.
 This would place Joseph in a position to dictate, to a substantial degree, when Lois will begin to receive retirement benefits.
-The record does not reflect Joseph's age but it is probable that he could continue to work as a police officer for a decade after the date he is eligible to retire.
+The record does not reflect Joseph’s age but it is probable that he could continue to work as a police officer for a decade after the date he is eligible to retire.
 We do not believe that Joseph should have such control over when Lois will begin to receive her community interest in retirement benefits.

 To uphold the trial court’s ruling as to the time Dorothy is to commence receiving her portion of this community asset would give Ferdinand the option of determining the receipt by Dorothy of her own property which would be basically unfair.
 The employee spouse cannot by election defeat the nonemployee spouse’s interest in the community property by relying on a condition solely within the employee spouse’s control.